betterscientificsoftware/bssw.io/Events/WebinarSeries.HPCBestPractices.md

 - Location: Online
 - Event Website: https://ideas-productivity.org/events/hpc-best-practices-webinars/

 The HPC Best Practices (HPC-BP) webinars address issues faced by developers of computational science and engineering (CSE) software on high-performance computers (HPC).
-Webinars are scheduled on roughly a monthly basis and are available live (registration required) and then archived for future reference.

-The event web site provides more details about the webinar series, including announcements of upcoming webinars, a mailing list to receive announcements, and archival information for the entire series.
+Webinars are scheduled on roughly a monthly basis and are available live and then archived for future reference.
+The event web site provides details about the webinar series, including announcements of upcoming webinars, a mailing list to receive announcements, and archival information for the entire series.

 Below, are some of the webinars which have been referenced elsewhere on the Better Scientific Software site.